eradiate/eradiate/docs/rst/getting_started/quickstart.rst

    cmake -GNinja -DPYTHON_EXECUTABLE=$(python3 -c "import sys; print(sys.executable)") ..

-Inspect CMake logs to check if clang is used as the C++ compiler.
+Inspect CMake output to check if clang is used as the C++ compiler.
 Search for lines starting with

 .. code-block::